itz-me-zappex/flux/README.md

 ```

 #### Remove unneeded dependencies
-Depends by distro and package manager you use, I highly suggest to remove dependencies selectively and check which packages are use it, to avoid system breakage.
+Depends by distro and package manager you use, I highly suggest to remove dependencies selectively and check which packages are use it to avoid system breakage.

 ### Cleaning up
 #### Lock file (after crash)